Jelena Karanović

 New York University

-Blog kick-off assignment: Post a media account that best exemplifies globalization, in your opinion, and be ready to discuss how it either confirms or challenges the arguments presented by Inda and Rosaldo.
+• Blog kick-off: Post a media account that best exemplifies globalization.
+Discuss how this account either confirms or challenges the arguments presented by Inda and Rosaldo. pp. 3-46.

 Week 2